Choosing from Root Canal vs Extraction | Elements Dental Spa

 Benefits of Choosing a Root Canal

-Choosing a root canal comes with several benefits that support your long-term oral health:
+Choosing a root canal comes with several benefits that support your long-term oral health by preserving the natural tooth structure:

 1. Preserves Your Natural Tooth: Keeping your natural tooth maintains the integrity of your jawbone and prevents adjacent teeth from shifting.